-When growing lemongrass in cold climates, it’s a good idea to grow in pots or containers to make it easier to move indoors for the winter.
+When growing lemongrass in cold climates, it’s a good idea to grow it in pots or containers to make it easier to move indoors for the winter.

 Once the soil is prepared, new lemongrass plants can be planted about 1-2 feet (30-60cm) apart in the garden.
 Water the lemongrass well and continue to keep the plant watered while it establishes.

 Winter will send the plant into a dormant state, even in subtropical climates and this makes an excellent time to prune the lemongrass.
 In cooler climates, wait for late winter or early spring to prune.
 Do this by pruning back around 1/3-1/2 off the top of the plant.
 Pruning will encourage healthy growth in the spring and summer.
-Pruning is also a good time to give the plant a tidy up by removing any dead growth and fallen leaves.
+Pruning is also a good time to give the plant a tidy-up by removing any dead growth and fallen leaves.